talkable/talkable-docs/source/api_v2/visitors.rst

    ================= ========================================================
    Parameter         Description
    ================= ========================================================
+   site_slug         Your Talkable Site ID.
+You can get this from your
-   data              Hash or JSON object with following properties:
+                     Talkable dashboard after you log in and create a site. data              Hash or JSON object with following properties:

                      * uuid - UUID of new visitor that will be created